 Comparison between RR intervals extracted from a chest-worn Polar H7 sensor and the iPhone Camera using the signal processing techniques implemented in HRV4Training.
 The data was collected during a paced breathing exercise.
 Increases and decreases in RR interval values due to inhaling and exhaling are clearly visible in both traces.

 The Oura ring has been available for a few years.
 Packed inside this stylish ring are sensors that monitor your HRV, heart rate, body temperature, and sleep cycles.
 Personally, I find the HRV data to be the most relevant to my health.
 I think that stressing over your sleep score might end up causing you to sleep less ;-).

 Below is the readiness feed from the Oura ring app.
-That little ring gives you a great deal of insight.
-Of note, that HRV is relevant to me, and should not be used to compare yourself to others.
+That little ring might give you a good deal of insight.
+Readiness scores in general are arbitrary and worthless.
+But tracking your HRV and resting heart rate can be of significant value.
+Of note, that HRV reading is relevant to me in the context of my short-term and long-term HRV trends.
+That HRV number should not be used to compare yourself to others.
 Far too many variables determine what your HRV is.
 It is your own individual trend that matters, not how you compare to others.

 The Oura ring measures your HRV throughout the night.
 That data is available the next morning.
 Combined with your heart rate, the app will give you some idea of your overall stress level based on how well you slept, how your heart rate compares to your prior weeks of data, and how your HRV data should be interpreted.

 Most useful for me is that the HRV4Training app can use the Oura HRV data.
 That way I do not need to assess my HRV in the AM with the HRV app.
 For me, using both the Oura app and the HRV4Training app has given me very useful signals to determine how restful my night was and what my body is prepared to do today.